tjduu/wildfire-dl-da-forecasting/README.md

 ## Model Notebooks

-`Tuning.ipynb` This notebook sets up a baseline model with our VAE class and plot the reconstructed images.
+`FCVAE_Tuning.ipynb` This notebook sets up a baseline model with our VAE class and plot the reconstructed images.
 The notebook then shows how different metrics can be tuned, such as learning rate, activation functions and even adding a beta warmup.
 These parameters can easily be adjusted using our class and functions.
 The architecture, performance, number of epochs and additional comments are provided in the notebook and can also be seen below.

 <div align="center">
 <img width="1039" alt="Screenshot 2024-05-24 at 10 29 35" src="https://github.com/ese-msc-2023/acds3-wildfire-atlas/assets/142536668/ca954296-4f01-4932-95f8-d64b98d588bb">